kyclark/gitbook-metagenomics/bash.md

 Such
 ```

-## Arguments, agreements, advice, answers
+# Getting Data Into Your Program: Arguments

 We would like to get the NAME from the user rather than having it hardcoded in the script.
+I'll show you three ways our script can take in data from outside:

+1. Command-line arguments, both positional \(i.e., the first one, the second one, etc.\) or named \(e.g., `-n NAME`\)
+2. The environment
+3. Reading a configuration file

-The arguments to a bash script are available through a few variables:
+First we'll cover the command-line arguments which are available through a few variables:

 * `$#`: The number \(think "\#" == number\) of arguments
 * `$@`: All the arguments in a single string